ankicommunity/anki-sync-server-rs/README.md

 `cargo build --release`
 ## Setting up Anki

-#### Anki 2.1(install add from ankiweb)
+#### Anki 2.1(install add-on from ankiweb)
 Tools -> Add-ons

 1. on add-on window,click `Get Add-ons` and fill in the textbox with the code  `358444159`

 2. there,you get add-on `custom sync server redirector`,choose it.Then click `config`  below right

-3. apply your server ip address
+3. apply your server ip address ,restart Anki

 #### AnkiDroid

 Advanced → Custom sync server

 Unless you have set up a reverse proxy to handle encrypted connections, use `http` as the protocol.
-The port will be either the default, 27701, or whatever you have specified in `ankisyncd.conf` (or, if using a reverse proxy, whatever port you configured to accept the front-end connection).
+The port will be either the default, 27701, or whatever you have specified in `Settings.toml` (or, if using a reverse proxy, whatever port you configured to accept the front-end connection).

 Use the same base url for both the `Sync url` and the `Media sync url`, but append `/msync` to the `Media sync url`.
 Do **not** append `/sync` to the `Sync url`.

 Even though the AnkiDroid interface will request an email address, this is not required; it will simply be the username you configured with `ankisyncctl.exe adduser`.
-#### secure HTTP connection
+#### encrypted HTTP connection
-Due to Ankidroid policy change,some ankidroid versions need https transportation.Ankisyncd allow embeded self-signed certicate verify used in Intranet environment.open `Settings.toml` with text editor,modify following lines:
+Due to Android policy change,some ankidroid versions need https transportation.Ankisyncd allow embeded self-signed certicate verify used in LAN environment.open `Settings.toml` with text editor,modify following lines:
 ```
 #make ssl_enable true